-Arthritis occurs when the cartilage of the joint wears away, exposing bone.
+Arthritis occurs when the cartilage in a joint wears away, exposing the bones.
 This bone exposure leads to pain, swelling, and reduced function.
 Generally, simple treatments such as exercise, medications, and weight loss have the best effect on arthritis.
 However, we use knee injections for arthritis in London to help these simple treatments in complex cases.
-So, what are the options for knee shots for arthritis, and how do you decide?
+So, what are the options for knee shots for arthritis, and how do you decide which one to choose?

 We can use cortisone, hyaluronic acid, or platelet-rich plasma.